 between the RMARKERs of the MMS fragments received from the initiator and the MMS fragments

 transmitted by the responder.
 The units of time are specified in 10.29.1.4 (Ranging counter time unit).

+The Passthrough field is defined in 10.38.9.3.6.
+Its presence can be inferred from the frame length.